aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/optimize-3d-file-saving/_index.md

 ### Q5: Is there a way to save dependencies to a local directory in an OBJ file?

 A5: Yes, use the `setFileSystem(new LocalFileSystem(MyDir))` method in the `ObjSaveOptions` class to save dependencies locally.

+## Frequently Asked Questions

+**Q: Can I use these SaveOptions in a headless server environment?**
+A: Absolutely.
+All `SaveOptions` work without a UI, making them ideal for backend processing pipelines.

+**Q: Does Aspose.3D support saving to the newer glTF 2.0 specification?**
+A: Yes.
+Use `GltfSaveOptions(FileFormat.GLTF2)` to target the glTF 2.0 format.

+**Q: How do I control the level of detail when exporting to OBJ?**
+A: Adjust mesh simplification before saving or use `ObjSaveOptions` to set vertex precision.

+**Q: Is there a way to preview the saved file without writing to disk?**
+A: You can save to a `ByteArrayOutputStream` and then stream the bytes to a viewer or client.

+**Q: What licensing is required for production use?**
+A: A commercial Aspose.3D license is required for any non‑evaluation deployment.

+---

+**Last Updated:** 2025-12-21
+**Tested With:** Aspose.3D for Java 24.12 (latest at time of writing)
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}